 How we're making a difference

-Last year just under £4,000 worth of grocery items were donated to the food bank as a result of the Black Friday offer and we hope to be able to donate even more this year!
-Don't forget you can also make your own donation in the checkout to the Newcastle West End Food Bank or any other of our charity partners
+Last year over £5,000 worth of grocery items were donated to the food bank as a result of the Black Friday offer and we hope to be able to donate even more this year!
+Don't forget you can also make your own donation in the checkout to the Newcastle West End Food Bank or any other of our charity partners.